OSGeoLabBp/mobile_gps/README.md

 --------------------------------------------------------------------------------

-The aim of the project to create a small application to collect and display user positions in their browser on mobile phones, tablest.
+The aim of the project to create a small application to collect and display user positions in their browser on mobile phones, tablets.
-Students can understand its structure easily and can add new functionatily.
+It is so simple that students can understand its structure easily and can add new functionatily.

 A client-server solution is planed.
-Client side uses HTML 5 Geolocation framework to get position and sends the position to server using HTTP GET, it is operating system independent (Android, IOS, WIN mobile).
+Client side uses HTML 5 Geolocation framework to get position and sends the position to server using HTTP GET, it is operating system independent (Android, IOS, WIN mobile platforms are supported).

-Client side mobile phone can be substituted by NMEA ready GNSS receiver and Ulyxes (with an iface object mimic mobile phone).
+Client side mobile phone can be substituted by NMEA ready GNSS receiver and Ulyxes (with an iface object mimic mobile phone, **to be developed**).

-On the server side positions are collected with time stamps and user ID in a geodatabase (e.g PostGIS).
-A web map service also provided (WMS or WFS or non-standard AJAX).
+On the server side positions are collected with time stamps and user ID in a geodatabase (e.g. PostGIS).
+A web map service also provided (WMS or WFS) and/or non-standard AJAX queries can be used.

 Planned functionality
 --------------------------------------------------------------------------------